 Please note that above may be subject to VAT.

 Duration of your matter

-On average Estates falling within the above are dealt with within five to six months.
-It can take up to four weeks to value all of the assets in the Estate, preparation of forms applying for the Grant of Probate and completing all necessary IHT forms takes two to three weeks and once applying for the Grant of Probate will take approximately another three weeks.
-Collecting assets can then follow, which can take between four to six weeks and completing and approving Estate Accounts and then distributing three to four weeks.
+On average, more simple Estates are dealt with within six to nine months.
+It can take up to four to six weeks to value all of the assets in the Estate, preparation of forms applying for the Grant of Probate and completing all necessary IHT forms takes two to three weeks and once applying for the Grant of Probate will take approximately another four to eight weeks.
+This is dependent upon how quickly HMRC and or the probate registry take to deal with matters.
+Collecting assets can then follow, which can take between four to six weeks, completing, approving Estate Accounts, and then distributing three to four weeks.